-WindFlow (from version 3.2.0) incorporates an extension to interface with Apache Kafka, a popular publish-subscribe messaging system.
-This allows WindFlow applications to subscribe to Apache Kafka (and so receiving messages from it), transforming them based on the application semantics of the dataflow graph, and then to report results to Kafka by publishing output messages.
+Starting from version 3.2.0, WindFlow includes an extension that interfaces with Apache Kafka, a widely used publish–subscribe messaging system.
+This integration allows WindFlow applications to subscribe to Kafka topics (and thus receive messages), transform them according to the application semantics defined in the dataflow graph, and then publish the resulting output messages back to Kafka.

-To do that, WindFlow provides the following two operators described in the figure below.
+To support this integration, WindFlow provides the two operators illustrated in the figure below.

-Kafka_Source is an alternative source that can be used to create a WindFlow application.
-It provides a user-friendly builder class that can be used to configure the operator and its interaction with Apache Kafka in order to properly subscribe to topics.
+Kafka_Source is an alternative source operator that can be used to build a WindFlow application.
+It provides a user-friendly builder class that allows the developer to configure the operator and its interaction with Apache Kafka, ensuring correct subscription to the desired topics.

 KafkaSource_Functor source_functor;